New York State employees have certain protected rights when it comes to expressing breast milk in the workplace. Here is what employers need to know.

 Congress passed the PUMP for Nursing Mothers Act (to amend the Break Time for Nursing Mothers Act), effective December 29, 2022, to extend protections to exempt executive, administrative, and professional employees.
 Additionally, the Federal Government will put into place Pregnant Workers Fairness Act (PWFA) effective June 27, 2023, that will provide pregnant employees and job applicants with ADA-style protections, and adopts the same definitions of “reasonable accommodation” and “undue hardship” as used in the ADA.
 Please note that New York State supersedes these requirements.

 Paid breaks provided for the expression of breast milk must be at least 30 minutes.
-An employee must also be allowed to take a longer unpaid break if needed.
+An employee must also be allowed to take a longer unpaid break if needed, or use existing paid break or meal time if more time is needed.

 Remote employees are entitled to the same rights regarding paid break time to express breast milk as other employees, however, none of the lactation room accommodation requirements apply given that the employee works from home.